 You’d have to have the brain of a coconut husk to miss daily news that our communities are slipping into dangerous crisis.
-Yet we question if we have any offering against such national odds, as opioids, shrinking public purse, or aging support groups such as Rotary that will need to attract younger leaders if they are to carry our torch in ways that ensure wellbeing for future generations.
+Yet we question at times, if we have any offering against such national odds as opioids, shrinking public purse, or aging support groups such as Rotary that will need to attract younger leaders if they are to carry our torch in ways that ensure wellbeing for future generations.
 What one improvement would you propose to help to lead innovative improvements to a problem you see?

 Dr. Norman Doidge states in his book, The Brain that Changes Itself that the US literally wired an entire nation’s brain for war, for example.
 It’s also true that others propose robust peace that blasts goodwill, not bullets, whenever conflicts arise.
 What do you say?

 Fact is – the brain uses different equipment for facilitating innovative resolutions across differences, than it uses for doing the same things in the same way, using the same outmoded assumptions.
 It doesn’t have to be that way.

 On a personal level, what if your brain could help you sidestep anger, revenge and panic?
 On a community level, what if a mind-bending innovation rewired new truth that was fair for all concerned.
 Worth a change of mind?

 Enter six namungos – or fictional characters, with real brain parts that show how brains lead innovative improvements to replace toxins with true benefits for all concerned.
 How so?

 Brains can Rewire with Innovative Solutions that Benefit All

 Namungos offer 6 surefire ways to lead innovation forward ~

 1. BAS stores good habits that help people build goodwill – such as showing empathy for those who differ.
 Good habits such as welcoming all store and become practices easily retrieved when differences arise.